 To start off, Redis is much more comprehensively documented than Memcached.
 This makes it easier to learn, administer, and use.

 Redis is primarily a key-value store.
 While keys are binary strings, the advantage of Redis is that the value is not limited to only binary strings.
 They can be a variety of data structures that enable the storing of complex objects and provide a rich set of operations over them.
 Redis also provides for extensibility via Redis modules.
 Redis modules are extensions that provide for additional data structures and features not available within the core feature set.
 Here’s a sample of a few features that are now available as modules:

 - Time Series DBMS

-Memcached is a plain key value store which only supports binary strings as value.
+Memcached is a plain key-value store that only supports binary strings as values.

 As mentioned above, Redis offers multiple data structure types allowing it to be extremely flexible to use, including Strings, Hashes, Lists, Sets, Sorted Sets, Bitmaps, Bitfields, HyperLogLog, Geospatial indexes, and Streams.
 You can learn more about these in this Top Redis Use Cases by Core Data Structure Types article.

 Memcached only supports plain binary strings which are great for read-only data, so if you don’t need all the bells and whistles of Redis, Memcached is a simpler database for you to use.